linode/docs/docs/guides/applications/big-data/process-streams-in-realtime-with-apache-storm/index.md

 Follow the steps in this section to install ZooKeeper on the `storm-zoo` instance.

 1. Use `wget` to download the latest stable version of ZooKeeper available on the [ZooKeeper release page](https://zookeeper.apache.org/releases.html).
-The examples in this guide use ZooKeeper version `3.9.2`, though yours may be newer, so adjust the commands below accordingly:
+The examples in this guide use ZooKeeper version `3.9.2`.
+If necessary, adjust the commands below according to your version:

     ```command {title="storm-zoo"}
     wget https://dlcdn.apache.org/zookeeper/zookeeper-{{< placeholder "3.9.2" >}}/apache-zookeeper-{{< placeholder "3.9.2" >}}-bin.tar.gz